 THERME FORUM AT DESIGN MIAMI/ BASEL 2019 TALKS PROGRAM

-In partnership with Design Miami/ for a second consecutive year, Therme Art Program presented a panel discussion on the future of sustainable architecture and city-planning at the international fair’s esteemed Design Talks program.
+In partnership with Design Miami/ for a second consecutive year, Therme Art Program presented a panel discussion on the future of sustainable architecture and city-planning as part of the fair’s Design Talks program.

 Our current cities are contributing to a worldwide environmental crisis.
 Conversely, solutions can be found there.
 The discussion focused on the development of sustainable cities through the visions of designers and artists.
 How can their creativity and innovations be utilized to shape societies which are inclusive, progressive and balanced with the natural world?
 How can they take responsibility from bureaucracies and other vested interests to design the cities of the future?